 CLEARING.
 The removal of trees and brush from the land not including the ordinary mowing of grass.

 COMMUNITY WATER SUPPLY.
 Any community water supply as defined in COMAR 26.04.01.01.

 DEPARTMENT.
-The Carroll County Department of Land Use, Planning, and Development, or its successor agency, or any other official or agency designated by the county.
+The Carroll County Department of Land and Resource Management, or its successor agency, or any other official or agency designated by the county.